-Test Case For Telecom Billing System: This post is based on a request from a reader regarding the test cases for the telephone billing system asked in the interview.
+Test Case For Telecom Billing System Or Telecom Billing Testing Scenarios: This post is based on a request from a reader regarding the test cases for billing system asked in the interview.
 Considering the telecom companies in the IT sector, this post will help freshers to get an understanding of how to write test cases for such an application.

 What is Telecommunications?

-Customer service centers have three different modes of payment systems – Self-service kiosk, Cash transaction on a counter, and card transaction.
+Customer service centers have three different modes of payment systems – Self-service kiosks, Cash transactions on a counter, and card transactions.
 Each of these payment methods will change the structure of the billing system.
 For the sake of simplicity, let’s assume we are using the cash transaction on the service counter.

 |Post On:||Test Case For Telecom Billing System|